gokamoda/TTA4FactualProbing/README.md

   ```
   python src/main.py model=t5-large
   ```
   See `config/model/` for avialable models.
-Change configurations
+Change configurations according to your computation environment.